statgen/pheweb/README.md

 mkdir -p ${OUT_DIR}/.pheweb/cache
 ```

-Copy unannotated variants sites file to be used by pheweb during the generation of new pheweb resources:
+Copy unannotated variants sites file to be used by pheweb which is required for generating new pheweb resources:
 ```
 gsutil cp gs://r10-data-green/regenie/demopheno/sites.tsv ${OUT_DIR}/generated-by-pheweb/sites/sites-unannotated.tsv
 ```